astronomer/docs/astro/develop-project.md

 #### Step 2: Update Dockerfile

 1. Optional.
-Copy any build steps you already have in your `Dockerfile` and save them for later.
+Copy and save any existing build steps in your `Dockerfile`.

 2. In your `Dockerfile`, add `AS stage` to the `FROM` line which specifies your Runtime image.
 For example, if you use Runtime 5.0.0, your `FROM` line would be: